shoeper/seafile-docs/changelog/server-changelog.md

 ## 6.0

-Note: If you ever used 6.0.0 or 6.0.1 or 6.0.2 with SQLite as database and encoutered a problem with desktop/mobile client login, follow https://github.com/haiwen/seafile/pull/1738 to fix the problem.
+Note: If you ever used 6.0.0 or 6.0.1 or 6.0.2 with SQLite as database and encountered a problem with desktop/mobile client login, follow https://github.com/haiwen/seafile/pull/1738 to fix the problem.

 ### 6.0.9 (2017.03.30)

 * Show user' name instead of user's email in notifications sent out by email
 * Add config items for setting favicon, disable wiki feature
-* Add css id to easily hide user password reset and delete account button
+* Add CSS id to easily hide user password reset and delete account button
 * [fix] Fix UI bug in restoring a file from snapshot
 * [fix] Fix after renaming a file, the old versions before file rename can't be downloaded
 * [security] Fix XSS problem of the "go back" button in history page and snapshot view page